DOPPLER QUADRILATERAL

 d0=u1.tΔ

-Now, we can write the speed of the signal relative to the observer on the ground.
+Now, we can write the signal speeds according to the ground observer:

-The speed of the signal that is sent from the plane at the top to the plane at the bottom:
+The speed of the signal sent from the upper plane to the lower plane:

 (c±v1)=d1/tΔ

-The speed of the signal that is sent from the plane at the bottom to the plane at the top:
+The speed of the signal sent from the lower plane to the upper plane:

 (c±v2)=d3/tΔ

-As you can see, we obtained three different v values.
+As can be seen, three different v values are obtained.

-Relative to the reference systems of the planes and relative to the reference system of the observer.
+According to the reference systems of the planes and the observer's reference system.

 tΔ=d1/c